Governors’ statement of purpose and principles

 We want a school which is happy, healthy and supports all to thrive.

-The governors believe that behaviour management in school is an opportunity to reflect and support the school’s core values of the four elements: resilience, innovation, partnerships and excellence.
+The governors believe that behaviour management in school is an opportunity to reflect and support the school’s core values of the Four Elements: Resilience, Innovation, Partnership and Excellence.

 It is recognised that the quality of learning experiences in the classroom will have an impact on behaviour.
 High expectations from staff delivering a curriculum matched to children's varying needs will help to motivate pupils promoting self-esteem and confidence, leading to order and self-discipline.